-ADRA began implementing the ELIVES project in the wake of the devestating earthquake that struck Nepal in April 2015, which further exacerbated the food insecuriy and poverty in Terai and the rest of the country.
-This 3 year project was jointly funded by DFID and ADRA UK, the project combines key strengths of project partners- ADRA Nepal, iDE and FORWARD Nepal and district based partners (LNGO) to enhance livelihoods and income for poor and marginalized smallholder farmers with a focus on women and socially excluded groups in particular, Dalits, Janajati and Madhesi.
+ADRA began implementing the ELIVES project in the wake of the devastating earthquake that struck Nepal in April 2015, which further exacerbated the food insecurity and poverty in Terai and the rest of the country.
+This 3 year project was jointly funded by DFID and ADRA UK, the project combines key strengths of project partners- ADRA Nepal, iDE and FORWARD Nepal and district based partners (LNGO) to enhance livelihoods and income for poor and marginalised smallholder farmers with a focus on women and socially excluded groups in particular, Dalits, Janajati and Madhesi.

 Start date: 01/05/2015

 Grant amount: €1,350,000

 Partner: iDE, FORWARD